JasonMahdjoub/MaDKitLanEdition/README.md

     * Client/server secured or unsecured connections
     * Several encryption algorithms, including authenticated encryption algorithms and Post Quantum Cryptography encryptions
     * Several signature algorithms, including  Post Quantum Cryptography signers
+    * Possibility to combine pairs of encryption/signature algorithms that are non post quantum algorithm and post quantum algorithms.
+This possibility enable to use stable encryption algorithms that does not resist to quantum computer, with more experimental algorithm that theoritically resist to quantum computers.
     * Forward secrecy is supported only for this peer to peer secured connection protocol : P2PSecuredConnectionProtocolWithKeyAgreementAlgorithm.
 However it is possible to combine connetion protocols to enable Forward secrecy : for example client/server connection protocol can be used without encryption, and combined with P2PSecuredConnectionProtocolWithKeyAgreementAlgorithm with encryption enabled.
 Forward secrecy is than possible for client server connetions.
     * Symmetric secret key used for encryption and signature can be generated during the connection process, or can be known in advance by the concerned peers.
     * There is a possibility to choose between several key agreement algorithms, including Post Quantum Cryptography agreements